AMI v1.0 — FEBRUARY 2026

 AMI — Agent Maturity Index

-Measures how production-ready an agent framework or system is.
-A high AMI score means the system can be deployed in production with reasonable confidence in reliability, security, and operational control.
+Measures how production-ready an AI agent system is across six dimensions.
+Each dimension is scored 0-5 against a published rubric, weighted, and aggregated to a 0-100 scale.
+A high AMI score means the system can be deployed in production with reasonable confidence in reliability, safety, and operational control.

 Dimensions & Weights